-Budgeted cost: £30,747
+Budgeted cost: £28,766

 Activity Evidence that supports this approach Challenge number(s) addressed High Quality Teaching Mixed ability groupings remove the ceiling for learning and pupils will be exposed to good role models of the learning possibilities.
 Immediate feedback and marking allows children to make accelerated progress.
-Feedback EEF (educationendowmentfoundation.org.uk) Mastery learning EEF (educationendowmentfoundation.org.uk) 1 3 5 Focused small group work with individual targets Some focused grouping will allow highly targeted, quality first teaching with a strong emphasis on differentiation and the achievement of personal targets.
+Feedback EEF (educationendowmentfoundation.org.uk) 1 3 5 £25,838

+Mastery learning EEF (educationendowmentfoun-dation.org.uk) Focused small group work with individual targets Some focused grouping will allow highly targeted, quality first teaching with a strong emphasis on differentiation and the achievement of personal targets.
 Intervention groups will address any areas of misconception rapidly.
-Small group tuition EEF (educationendow-mentfoundation.org.uk) 1 5 Staff training In order of priority Phonics Writing 1 2

-CPD aligned with Reading 3

-School Development Curriculum 5

-Plan Inclusion

-PSHE

-Mental Health

-Mastery learning EEF (educationendow-

-mentfoun-dation.org.uk)

-Phonics EEF (educationendowmentfounda-

-tion.org.uk)

-SLT and wellbeing It is important to build trust between children 2

-team developing pu- who may be hard to reach and adults in the

-pil mentoring. school.

-Allowing children time with a trusted adult to ar-

-ticulate their feelings after an incident increases

-their understanding of how to avoid situations in

-the future and, therefore, available for more of

-the learning time.

-Mentoring EEF (educationendowmentfounda-

-tion.org.uk) Metacognition and self-regulation FEE (educa-

-Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk)

-uonendowinentiodindation.org.uk)
+Small group tuition EEF (educationendowmentfoundation.org.uk) 1 5 Included with HQT Staff training CPD aligned with School Development Plan In order of priority Phonics Writing Reading Curriculum Inclusion PSHE Mental Health Mastery learning EEF (educationendowmentfoun-dation.org.uk) Phonics EEF (educationendowmentfoundation.org.uk) 1 2 3 5 £1200 SLT and wellbeing team developing pupil mentoring.
+It is important to build trust between children who may be hard to reach and adults in the school.
+Allowing children time with a trusted adult to articulate their feelings after an incident increases their understanding of how to avoid situations in the future and, therefore, available for more of the learning time.
+Mentoring EEF (educationendowmentfoundation.org.uk) Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) 2 £1728 num llenge ber(s) ressed ----- ----------------------------